Go Back

 4. Add the eggs and egg yolks one at a time and mix on low until well combined.
 Add the vanilla extract, lemon zest and lemon juice until well combined.
 Scrape the sides down.

-Note: the lemon juice will slightly curdle the batter, don't worry it will turn out fine.
+Note: the lemon juice will slightly curdle the batter, don't worry it will tcome together in the end.

 5. Alternate adding the flour and buttermilk, beginning and ending with flour mixture.
-Scrape the sides down.
+Scrape the sides down as. you go.

 6. In a small bowl, toss together the diced strawberries with 2 tablespoons of all-purpose flour.
 Gently fold the strawberries into the batter.

-Note: Coating the strawberries in flour will prevent them from sinking to the bottom of the tin.
+Note: Draining the strawberries on a paper towel will remove excess moisture and coating the strawberries in flour will prevent them from sinking to the bottom of the cake.

-7. Pour batter evenly into two prepared tins.
+7. Pour the batter evenly between the two prepared cake tins.
 Tap the tins on the counter to remove any air bubbles and bake for 30 minutes or until a toothpick comes out clean.

 Strawberry Buttercream Frosting

-1. Pulse freeze dried strawberries in a food processor until you have a powder consistency.
+1. Pulse the freeze dried strawberries in a food processor until you have a powder consistency.
 Make sure you remove the silicone pouch that's included in the bag to retain freshness.
+Set aside.

 2. In a stand mixer beat the butter until pale and fluffy.
-Add vanilla extract, salt and 1 1/2 cups of powdered sugar.
-Mix until fluffy.
+Add vanilla extract and salt and combine.

 Note: Depending on your climate, you may use less or more half-and-half.
 Adjust the buttercream frosting until you've reached desired consistency.

-4. Add powdered freeze dried strawberries and beat until well combined and buttercream is light and fluffy.
+4. Add the powdered freeze dried strawberries and beat until well combined and buttercream is light and fluffy.
+Cover and set aside until ready to use.

 Assemble the Cake